kranzky/insoluble/folly.md

 Salvatore suddenly interrupted, "Hey, Lloyd, you've been in the lead for a while now.
 What do you say we switch roles for a bit?
 I could take the lead and we might find ourselves somewhere you'll enjoy more."

-A light laughter filled the air as the group considered Salvatore's proposition.

-This shift in dynamics had the potential to bring about a change in the group's overall mood.

 Lloyd, feeling rather curious, agreed, "Alright, Salvatore, let's give it a shot."

-As the tension eased, smiles spread across their faces, and the group's spirits lifted.

 "Fun starts now, and we weren't forgetting!"
 Salvatore announced enthusiastically, trying to inject a sense of excitement into the group.
 As they ventured deeper into the peculiar kitchen, the atmosphere seemed to lift ever so slightly.
 A sudden burst of laughter echoed through the room, as they stumbled upon an unexpected sight.

-An oversized serving tray, filled to the brim with exploding confetti, sat before them, making everyone stop in their tracks.
-Though it was a completely bizarre and somewhat out-of-place discovery, it managed to bring a sense of cheerfulness to the group.

-"Who did this?"
-J asked, a hint of amusement in his voice, as he wiped confetti from his face.
-The others, too, couldn't help but join in the laughter, their previous unease momentarily forgotten.

-Lloyd, however, couldn't help but think about the mysterious events that had transpired earlier in their journey.
-While the confetti-laden tray provided a welcome diversion, he knew they still had many more puzzles and secrets left to uncover in this strange place.

 With his hunched posture and protruding plumage, Salvatore folded his elbows.
 He tapped his fingers together, planning their next move while wearing a metallic, flashing jacket.

-As the computed scattering paused, the population's century-long stagnation lifted.

 "Isn't it cute?"
 Angela mumbled, her astonishment instantly prevalent.

-Angela gestured toward the peculiar object.

-"You're right," Salvatore grinned, agreeing.

-Salvatore closely examined the mysterious item.

-"What's that?"
-Rob questioned.

-The group gathered closer, intrigued.

-"I wonder what secrets this Folly has," J said, puzzled.

 As the group typed smartly on the page, their excitement and curiosity for the department increased.